GetanehT/Film-Blog/.github/ISSUE_TEMPLATE/-browse-a-blog.md

 ---
-name: " Browse a list of films"
+name: " Browse a blog"
 about: Describe this issue template's purpose here.
 title: ''
 labels: ''